of people from all walks of life

-David's work as a portrait painter has given him the opportunity to spend time with people from all walks of life: academics, judges, businessmen and women, comedians, actors, directors, scientists and politicians.
+"My work as a portrait painter has given me the opportunity to spend time with people from all walks of life: academics, judges, businessmen and women, comedians, actors, scientists and politicians, often at the very peak of their profession."
 If you are thinking about commissioning a portrait, you may find this useful.
+MORE

 This could be in person, over the phone or online.
 It will give you an opportunity to discuss what sort of portrait you are looking for, how formal it might be, the size and where it might hang.
 We might also discuss where the first sitting takes place.

 Meeting the sitter, or sitters, in person is usually the next step.
 More often than not, it takes place at the sitter’s home or place of work.
 It gives us both an opportunity of getting to know each other a bit, and gives me the first real chance of exploring how to go about creating a suitable image.
 I usually bring a camera and sketch book with me so that after the sitting I can mull over what visual information I have gathered back in the studio.

 Ideas as to how to proceed will have developed since the first sitting.
 Using photos, drawings and so on, I gradually arrive at a composition that becomes the starting point for a discussion.
 It’s a collaborative process and bit by bit we get to a point where we are agreed on the setting for the portrait, the pose, the background and so on.
 I like to have at least a couple of sittings where I paint directly from life, but I am always flexible.